 What is Creatine & How Is It Made?

-From a chemical standpoint, it is not dissimilar to amino acids.
+From a chemical standpoint, it is not different from amino acids.
 In fact, your body produces it from the amino acids arginine and glycine .
 Speaking of which, creatine can be sourced from plants and animals,

 The two are combined with other compounds and heated in a reactor.